-Typically an aeration basin will have ‘lanes’ with more then one DO sensor.
+Typically, an aeration basin will have ‘lanes’ with more than one DO sensor.
 If these DO meters are reading very different levels and do not track each other it is very difficult for a plant to know how to implement a control strategy.
 DO meters fail low, an unfortunate consequence of the technology.
-A reliable, dependable and reproducible DO meter will be consistent and will check it’s own responsiveness so an operator doesn’t need to worry.
+A reliable, dependable and reproducible DO meter will be consistent and will check its own responsiveness so an operator doesn’t need to worry.

 Reliability means Robust

 The Process Instruments In-Situ® sensor has what is probably the most robust lumiphore (sensing material) of any available DO meter.
 The lumiphore is the disc of material that is used to sense the amount of oxygen present and it needs to be tough to withstand the high energy, aggressive environment that they work in.

 Below is a graph of how long the In-Situ® lumiphore works during a SANDBLASTING experiment against two other leading suppliers of online dissolved oxygen monitors.
 The results are staggering.
 The Pi/In-Situ® sensor lasts more than 20 times longer!
 You can’t scratch our lumiphore off with a thumbnail!

 If you ask operators how often they maintain a DO meter (clean/calibrate etc.) you often get the answer “every week”.
 On a large plant that can mean an operator spends half their time doing nothing but maintaining the DO sensors!

 The Pi online DO analyser has an optional cleaning system that can clean the lumiphore and keep it clean potentially for the entire life of the sensor.
 Utilising compressed air from site or a small robust compressor available from Pi, the autoclean keeps the sensor clean and that’s not all…